 For instance, during the last week of August 2015, the Dow Jones Industrial Average and the Standard & Poor’s 500-stock Index, along with other public equity indexes, experienced six days of sharply falling values.
 On August 24 during trading, the Dow briefly dropped by 1,089 points before recovering 500 points by the end of the trading day to close with a loss of 588.4 points — the eighth worst one–day point decline in the history of the New York Stock Exchange.

-Discussion: TRS strives to protect the value of our members’ money through a long–term investment strategy designed to mitigate any losses in value that result from sharp fluctuations in the stock market or the economy in general.
+Discussion: TRS strives to protect the value of members’ money through a long–term investment strategy designed to mitigate any losses in value that result from sharp fluctuations in the stock market or the economy in general.

 Sharp declines in the value of the stock market have occurred throughout history at regular, yet unpredictable, intervals.
-As result, the TRS investment strategy anticipates that these fluctuations will occur in the future and plans for those events.
+As a result, the TRS investment strategy anticipates that these fluctuations will occur in the future and plans for those events.
 The TRS investment portfolio is continually prepared to absorb value reductions when they happen.

 TRS has been successful over the last 25 years in expanding the size of TRS member assets, despite the ups-and-downs of the world economy and insufficient funding from the Illinois General Assembly.
-Since 1990, TRS assets have grown by 511 percent, from $8.079 billion to $49.4 billion.
+Since 1990, TRS assets have grown by 537 percent, from $8.079 billion to $51.5 billion.